josebenitezg/personal-blog/outstatic/content/pages/home.md

 slug: 'home'
 description: ''
 coverImage: ''
-publishedAt: '2022-10-30T22:38:15.806Z'
+publishedAt: '2023-08-14T22:38:15.000Z'
 ---

 ## Hello! 👋

 # I am always trying something new.

-One of my favorite thing is to train deep neural networks.
+One of my favorite thing is to train deep neural networks 🧠.
 Currently working with cool AI product at [intuitivo](https://intuitivo.com)

 ### My life is alwas a WIP jeje 🚧